Tamunokuro/Schema-Reader-Data2Bots/README.md

 > This is my attempt in solving the Schema Reader [problem](./PROBLEM.md).
 This project reads the schema provided in the data directory and dumps the translated data into the schema directory. <br>
 **P.S The data type OBJECT was not specified in the problem given, I added it to represent JSON schema when the value is a JSON object**

+## How to use this project
+> Add schemas to the data directory.

 ## 🛠 Built With <a name="built-with"></a>

 ### Prerequisites